US Marshals allegedly ambushed Brian Laundrie lookalike on Appalachian Trail - NewsBreak

 Marshals reportedly suggested Beckwith shave his beard.

-The New Yorker reported it was a hotel employee who raised the alarm after Beckwith asked to use the hotel telephone, reporting him to the authorities.Enfield police looking for woman wanted with 3 warrants
+The New Yorker reported it was a hotel employee who raised the alarm after Beckwith asked to use the hotel telephone, reporting him to the authorities.Gabby Petito was strangled to death, coroner says

-Last month, the FBI issued an arrest warrant for Brian Laundrie , who was previously named a person of interest in the homicide investigation of his fiancée Gabby Petito.
-He has been considered missing for several weeks.

 The FBI confirmed on Sept.
 21 that a body found in Wyoming was that of 22-year-old Petito.
 Her cause of death was ruled as a homicide, and autopsy results said she died of strangulation.Since the news of Laundrie’s disappearance, there have been numerous sightings of lookalikes reported to authorities by members of the public.